writetohoney/ai-in-public-sector/syllabus.md

 The point of the course is to learn — a chance you will not get in the same way in the workplace.

 **And the same standard applies to me.** These course materials were developed with AI assistance, used for synthesis, drafting, and structuring across the sources credited at the top of this syllabus.
 The architecture, the choice of themes and cases, and the final judgments are mine.
-If you find an error in a citation or a link, tell me.
-That is the verification problem this policy is about, and it does not exempt the person who set the policy.
+If you find an error in a citation or a link, tell me — that is the verification problem this policy is about, and it does not exempt the person who set the policy.

 ### Academic integrity